-Firing an employee for illegal reasons is called “wrongful termination” or “wrongful discharge,” and the employee may be entitled to bring a lawsuit if it occurs.
+Firing an employee for illegal reasons is called “wrongful termination” or “wrongful discharge”.
+Employees may be entitled to bring a lawsuit if an illegal firing occurs.

 - Refusing to lie in court